spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Colormap
 --------

-The spectrum of colors used to visualize data can be changed using this drop down.
+The spectrum of colors used to visualize data can be changed using this drop-down.

 From the API
 ^^^^^^^^^^^^